dudinda/Image-Processing/README.md

 ## Thesis

 <p>The application was originally developed as an R&D work.</p>
 <p>The original purpose was to research the possible advantages of grayscale images contrast optimization using a normal distribution regarding a uniform distribution.
-Two parameters such as an expectation and a std allow to control relative luminance and contrast, respectively.</p>
+Two parameters such as the expectation and std allow to control relative luminance and contrast, respectively.</p>

 <p align="center">
     <img src="https://i.imgur.com/dUMCOy1.png" width="700" height = "400" alt="application window">